cylc/cylc-doc/src/user-guide/running-suites.rst

 Suite server programs automatically update the "latest" checkpoint every time a task changes state, and at every suite restart, but you can also take checkpoints at other times.
-To tell a suite server program to checkpoint its current state:
+To tell a :term:`scheduler` to checkpoint its current state:

 .. code-block:: console